mRo (3DR) Pixhawk Wiring Quickstart

 Last updated

 :::warning PX4 does not manufacture this (or any) autopilot.
-Contact the manufacturer for hardware support or compliance issues. :::
+Contact the for hardware support or compliance issues. :::

 This quick start guide shows how to power the 3DR Pixhawk flight controller and connect its most important peripherals.